neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 ## UseCaseComposer Basics

 The [UseCaseComposer](../werkbank/UseCaseComposer-class.html) forms the core of customizing your use cases.
-To define a use case, you declare [UseCaseBuilder](../werkbank/UseCaseBuilder.html) function that takes this composer as a parameter.
+To define a use case, declare a [UseCaseBuilder](../werkbank/UseCaseBuilder.html) function that takes this composer as a parameter.

 ```dart
 WidgetBuilder exampleUseCase(UseCaseComposer c) {